Table of Contents

 Do you want to send Nagios data to Graphite directly and seamlessly?
 Read more in our article Graphios – Connecting Graphite and Nagios.

-What is Carbon
+What is Carbon?

 As we said, Carbon is the primary backend daemon of Graphite.
 Its primary work is to listen for time-series data sent over the common set of allowed protocols.
 Technically speaking, any data that is sent to Graphite is actually sent to its carbon and carbon-Relay daemons, which are entitled to receive and manage the data.
-This data is then passed through various components of carbon that are specialized to carry out certain activities before storing the data to its Whisper database.
+This data is then passed through various components of carbon that are specialized to carry out certain activities before storing the data in its Whisper database.

 Components of Carbon and its configurations